 If you've got an old storage shed on your property and not quite sure what to do with it, the good news is: There are quite a few fun and/or functional options available.

-Depending on various factors, like your goals for the shed, the condition of it, budget and timeline, etc, one of several remedies will do:
+Depending on a few different factors (like your goals for the shed, the condition of it, budget and timeline, etc.), you will have various options:

 - Demolish the shed to make room for something else